Survey 4: Pinned by a shaft of light through the window

 Akugbe; No Re Eha “Unity of Trinity” – Encompassing Togetherness, handmade latch hook rug, 2019, 4 x 5.5 ft

-His Beautiful By Night photo series and documentary, which is about the veteran drag performers at Aunt Charlie’s Lounge in San Francisco, was featured at the Tenderloin Museum, YBCA, and in a 2022 solo exhibition at the University of Michigan.
+James Hosking’s work explores underseen communities and archives, particularly of LGBTQ+ people, and principally themes of identity and intimacy.
+His practice has expanded from photography and film to archival collage.
+His Beautiful By Night photo series and documentary film, about three older drag performers in San Francisco, was featured at the Tenderloin Museum, Yerba Buena Center for the Arts, and in a 2022 solo exhibition at the University of Michigan.
 His work has screened internationally and appeared in The New York Times, The Washington Post, Mother Jones, and other publications.
+His recent collage work is viewable at http://jameshosking.com/collages.

 Jessica Ferrer is a Chicago-based artist and writer.
 She explores forms of tacit knowledge and meditation through weaving, text, video, and sound.